yonicd/d3Tree/README.md

 # SearchTree
 ## Reactive shiny filters through collapsible d3js trees
 ### Overview
 D3js is a great tool to visualize complex data in a dynamic way.
-But what can be done beyond the visualization to allow it to be part of a workflow.
-We give an example of this by having the shiny server observe a d3 tree and its real-time layout.
-Using this information complex data structures, such as heirarchal simulations, complex design of clinical trials and results from ploycompartmental structural models can be mapped out *and filtered in a reactive manner* through an intuitive and simple tool.
+But how can the visualization be part of the natural workflow?

+Through Shiny we let the server observe the d3 [collapsible tree library](https://bl.ocks.org/mbostock/4339083) and its real-time layout.
+The data transferred  back to Shiny can be mapped to a series of logial expressions to create reactive filters.
+This allows for complex data structures, such as heirarchal simulations, complex design of clinical trials and results from ploycompartmental structural models to be visually represented and *filtered in a reactive manner* through an intuitive and simple tool.
-## Active shiny filter of complex data structures using d3 trees
-### Overview
-D3js is a great tool to visualize complex data in a dynamic way.
-But what can be done beyond the visualization to allow it to be part of a workflow.
-We give an example of this by having the shiny server observe a d3 tree and its real-time layout.
-Using this information complex data structures, such as heirarchal simulations, complex design of clinical trials and results from ploycompartmental structural models can be mapped out *and filtered* in through an intuitive and simple tool.

 ### Examples